matemagyari/clojure_study/projects/twitter-reader/README.md

 ## Tap Twitter Stream ##
 Twitter can be loved and hated, but one thing is obvious.
-It is an endless sourse of technical and business information.
+It is an endless source of technical and business information.
 Our current challenge is about how we could potentially build an application which uses Twitter to extract those invaluable business infos.

 ### The task ###